wolverine2k/crunchy/branches/andre/src/tests/index.rst

 Provided that module has a register() function, Crunchy will identify it and incorporate its capabilities.

-At the moment, plugins can add three different types of capabilities:
+At the moment, plugins can add four different types of capabilities:

  1. Services
  2. Tag handler
-3. Http handler.
+ 3. Http handler
+ 4. Extension handler

 1. Services, in Crunchy terminology, are simply functions that are made available to other parts of code (for example, to other plugins).
 An